My Favorite Way to Study Composition

 Final Step

-In this final step, it’s simply a matter of adding the pattern of the darkest darks to the other three.
+To finish, it’s simply a matter of adding the pattern of the darkest darks to the other three.
 This is where it’s advantageous to have used a soft pencil; it makes that darker value easier to apply richly.

 Conclusion